+In 2012, based on our qualitative assessment we did not perform an estimation of Forward Air's fair value, but did perform a fair value estimation for FASI.
+In 2011, we performed a fair value calculation for Forward Air which indicated that the fair value of Forward Air exceeded the book value by almost 400.0%.
+Our 2012 calculations for FASI indicated that, as of June 30, 2012, the fair value of FASI exceeded their carrying value by approximately 28.0%.
+For our 2012 analysis the significant assumptions used for the income approach were 10 years of projected net cash flows, discount rate of 20.0% and a long-term growth rate of 5.0%.
+These estimates used to calculate the fair value of FASI change from year to year based on operating results, market conditions, and other factors.
+Changes in these estimates and assumptions could materially affect the determination of the reporting unit's fair value and goodwill impairment for the reporting unit.
 For example, during the first quarter of 2009, we determined there were indicators of potential impairment of the goodwill assigned to the FASI segment.
-This determination was based on the continuing economic recession, declines in current market valuations and FASI operating losses in excess of expectations.
-As a result, we performed an interim impairment test in accordance with our accounting policy discussed above as of March 31, 2009.
+This determination was based on the continuing economic recession, declines in current market valuations, FASI operating losses in excess of expectations and reductions of projected net cash flows.
+As a result, we performed an interim impairment test as of March 31, 2009.
 Based on the results of the interim impairment test, we concluded that an impairment loss was probable and could be reasonably estimated.
-Consequently, we recorded a non-cash goodwill impairment charge of \$7.0 million related to the FASI segment during the first quarter of 2009.
+Consequently, we recorded a goodwill impairment charge of \$7.0 million related to the FASI segment during the first quarter of 2009.